 Avoid taking aspirin, oral (pill form) diclofenac (Cataflam, Voltaren), or other NSAIDs without your doctor's advice.
 This includes ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), indomethacin, piroxicam (Feldene), nabumetone (Relafen), etodolac (Lodine), and others.

-Ask a doctor or pharmacist before using any cold, allergy, or pain medicine.
-Aspirin and other medicines similar to diclofenac are contained in many combination medicines.
-Taking certain products together can cause you to get too much of a certain drug.
+Ask a doctor or pharmacist before using any over-the-counter cold, allergy, or pain medicine.
+Many combination medicines contain aspirin or other medicines similar to diclofenac (such as ibuprofen, ketoprofen, or naproxen).
+Taking certain products together can cause you to get too much of this type of medication.
 Check the label to see if a medicine contains aspirin, ibuprofen, ketoprofen, or naproxen.

-What other drugs will affect diclofenac topical (Flector Patch)?
+What other drugs will affect diclofenac transdermal (Flector Patch)?

 Tell your doctor about all other medicines you use, especially: